CodingLabsCode/Python/README.md

 # Python
-Just a timeline for my learning python really
+just a place to post my code really